Angela Eagle: Early life and career

-Political career

 Parliamentary career

+Early career (1992–1997)

 Eagle was elected to Parliament as MP for Wallasey at the 1992 general election, winning with 48.9% of the vote and a majority of 3,809.
 Allegations were made about irregularities in her selection as parliamentary candidate, including the exclusion of a local favourite from the shortlist of candidates, and in the vote count itself.

-She became a member of the Employment Select committee in 1994.
+Eagle became a member of the Employment Select committee in 1994.
+She was promoted by Tony Blair in 1996 to the position of an Opposition Whip.

+Junior ministerial career (1997–2002)

 Eagle was re-elected as MP for Wallasey at the 1997 general election with an increased vote share of 64.6% and an increased majority of 19,074.
+Following the 1997 general election, Eagle was as the Parliamentary under-secretary of state at the Department for the Environment, Transport and the Regions, moving to the Department of Social Security in 1998.
 She was again re-elected at the 2001 general election, with a decreased vote share of 60.8% and a decreased majority of 12,276.
+Following the general election, she succeeded Mike O'Brien as an Under-Secretary of State at the Home Office.

+Return to the backbenches (2002–2007)

+Eagle was dismissed from the government by Blair in 2002, reportedly in error, and replaced by Lord Filkin.

 As a backbencher, Eagle joined the Treasury Select Committee in January 2003.
 She voted in favour of the U.S.-led invasion of Iraq in 2003, and repeatedly against investigating it in 2003, 2006, and 2007.

 At the 2005 general election, Eagle was again re-elected with a decreased vote share of 54.8% and a decreased majority of 9,109.